mavonarx/Graphy/README.md

 if the graph is directed.
    - If the graph is directed put a 1
    - If the graph is undirected put a 0
+3. Set the number of vertices as an int
-3. in the following lines there are either edges or vertices
+4. In the following lines there are the #nr vertices
+5. Put a vertex as follows: vertexName, x-coordinate as int, y-coordinate as int (attention! only use each coordinate tuple once!)
+6. Repeat this as many times as #nr vertices put in the second line.
-4. an edge is represented by 2 vertices and a weight seperated by commas
+7. After that the edges are put in the csv file: an edge is represented by 2 vertices and a weight seperated by commas Because a vertex is only equal to another when the coordinates are equal
-    1. First put the value of the start edge (any string)
+    1. First put the values of the start edge name, x-coordinate, y-coordinate (as ints again)
-    2. Second put the value of the end edge (any string)
+    2. Second put the value of the end edge name, x-coordinate, y-coorinate (as ints again)
     3. Put the weight (as an integer)
-5. a vertex is just represented as a single string on the line
-6. repeat steps 4,5 as many times as needed
-7. If a vertex is already a start or end vertex of an edge it will get automatically added to the graph and does not have to be provided in the csv file (but still can).
 8. Alternatively you can also create a file with excel.
 If you save it as a csv it will add the commas automatically